iamchipy/chipys-pathofexile-chaos-tool/cpct/README.md

-[*] Rebuild item reading system into ENUM to easy class changes [*] Fix auto refresh not renewing the list in the GUI display [*] Add auto check limiter to read and log last checked zone entry
+[*] Rebuild item reading system into ENUM to easy class changes [*] Fix auto refresh not renewing the list in the GUI display [*] Add auto check limiter to read and log last checked zone entry [ ] Add internal handling for missing filepath of filters and browse folder requests

 ## License